Paula Scher: Microsoft: Windows 8 logo

 In 2012, Scher created a new logo for Windows 8 that takes the logo back to its roots as a window.
 The logo re-imagines their older four-colour symbol as a more modern geometric shape.
 Early in the development process, Scher asked Microsoft, "Your name is Windows.
 Why are you a flag?"
-Although Microsoft's original brand started as a window, its graphic evolved into a flag as computing systems became more powerful.
-As Scher assumed, the waving flag was most likely the result of comments that a plain window looked too static with severe straight lines.
-The old logo was flat and drawn in motion, while the new logo can convey actual motion by suggesting dimensionality using lines receding into space.
+Although Microsoft's original logo started as a window, its graphic representation evolved into a flag as computing systems became more powerful.
 This worked better with the brand, as the name Windows was originally used as a metaphor for seeing into screens.

 The logo itself is based on classical perspective drawing rather than computerized perspective.
 The cross bars on the window stay the same size no matter what the size of the logo is, meaning it must be redrawn for each time it increases in size.
 The focus on the analogy of perspective was used to convey the idea that Microsoft products are tools for individuals to achieve their goals from their own perspective.
-The logo design is neutral to show that it can work in many situations, and for any user.
 The new logo is meant to work with the Metro design language of Windows 8.

 Environmental graphic designs

 New Jersey Performing Arts Center

 In 2001, Scher designed environmental graphics and a large-scale typographic mural for the Cathedral House, a historic 1941 rectory building owned by New Jersey Performing Arts Center in Newark, New Jersey.
 The exterior mural design includes words in condensed lettering with black outlines representing programs taught in the building running along the white walls, pipes, and balconies.
 The project became signature environmental graphics for NJPAC.
-In June 2022, NJPAC filed an application with Newark historic preservation commission to demolish the structure.
+In June 2022, NJPAC filed an application with Newark Historic Preservation Commission to demolish the structure.
 At a hearing, architectural historian affiliated with the project testified that painting the brick was “problematic” and the mural diminished integrity of the brick.
 By September 2022, NJPAC reversed the demolition plans and agreed to save the building’s façade including Scher’s mural.